ctds-usyd/library-webscraping/_episodes/04-lxml.md

 >    ~~~
 >    {: .python}
 >    Consider this a last resort: if an error occurs, any resolutions scraped from the error year will not be output.
-> 4. Write helper functions to make cleaning and error identification easy for you. `inner_text` is one example.
+> 4. Write helper functions to make cleaning and error identification easy for you. `clean_text` is one example.
 Another useful helper might be:
 >    ~~~
 >    def extract_one(list_of_extractions, default=None):
 >        if len(list_of_extractions) == 0: